nyukat/BIRADS_classifier/README.md

 # High-resolution breast cancer screening with multi-view deep convolutional neural networks
 ## Introduction
-This is an implementation of the model used for [BIRADS](https://breast-cancer.ca/bi-rads/) classification as described in https://arxiv.org/abs/1703.07047.
-The implementation allows users to get the BIRADS prediction by applying our pretrained CNN model on standrad screening mammogram exam with four views.
-We also provide a sample exam in this repository.
+This is an implementation of the model used for [BI-RADS](https://breast-cancer.ca/bi-rads/) classification as described in our paper ["High-resolution breast cancer screening with multi-view deep convolutional neural networks"]https://arxiv.org/abs/1703.07047.
+The implementation allows users to get the BI-RADS prediction by applying our pretrained CNN model on standrad screening mammogram exam with four views.
+As a part of this repository, we provide a sample exam (in `images` directory).

 ## Prerequisites

-* Python 3.6, TensorFlow 1.5.0, NumPy 1.14.3, SciPy 1.0.0
+* Python (3.6), TensorFlow (1.5.0), NumPy (1.14.3), SciPy (1.0.0)
-* NVIDIA GPU Tesla M40
+* NVIDIA GPU (we used Tesla M40).

 ## Data

-To use the pretrained model, inputs are required to be 4 images for 4 different views (L-CC, L-MLO, R-CC, R-MLO) with resolution of 2600*2000.
+To use the pretrained model, the input is required to consist of four images, one for each view (L-CC, L-MLO, R-CC, R-MLO).
+Each image has to have the size of 2600x2000 pixels.
+The images in the provided sample exam were already cropped to the correct size.

 ## How to run the code
-Available options could be edited in `birads_prediction.py`.
-Please keep `input_size = (2600, 2000)` since the provied model could only be used for images in this resolution.
-You may need to set the `gpu_number` to fit your situation.
+Available options can be found at the bottom of the file `birads_prediction.py`.
+Please keep `input_size = (2600, 2000)` as the provided pretrained models were trained with images in this resolution.
+You may need to change `gpu_number`.

-Run the following command to use the model:
+Run the following command to use the model.

 ```bash
 python birads_prediction.py
 ```

+#TODO: the results people should get when running the model.
+Please look at the other repository for what it should look like.

 ## Reference

-If you found this code useful, please cite [the following paper](https://arxiv.org/pdf/1703.07047.pdf):
+If you found this code useful, please cite our paper:

-Krzysztof J. Geras, Stacey Wolfson, Yiqiu Shen, S. Gene Kim, Linda Moy & Kyunghyun Cho.
+**"High-resolution breast cancer screening with multi-view deep convolutional neural networks"** Krzysztof J. Geras, Stacey Wolfson, Yiqiu Shen, S. Gene Kim, Linda Moy, Kyunghyun Cho 2017
- **"High-resolution breast cancer screening with multi-view deep convolutional neural networks."** *arXiv preprint arXiv:1703.07047 (2017).*

     @article{geras2017high,
-      title={High-resolution breast cancer screening with multi-view deep convolutional neural networks}, author={Geras, Krzysztof J and Wolfson, Stacey and Shen, Yiqiu and Kim, S and Moy, Linda and Cho, Kyunghyun}, journal={arXiv preprint arXiv:1703.07047},
+        title = {High-resolution breast cancer screening with multi-view deep convolutional neural networks}, author = {Krzysztof J. Geras and Stacey Wolfson and Yiqiu Shen and S. Gene Kim and Linda Moy and Kyunghyun Cho}, journal = {arXiv:1703.07047},
-      year={2017}
+        year = {2017}
     }